 If Camelot fails to secure the franchise in 2023, it will undoubtedly affect profits.
 Nevertheless, Camelot’s value is not wholly based on providing the UK lottery game.

-In 2018, the Camelot group added the Illinois State Lottery to its portfolio – if the group can continue to win Lotto licenses abroad it will less reliant on the UK market.
+In 2018, Camelot added the Illinois State Lottery to their portfolio – if the group can continue to win licenses abroad it will less reliant on the UK market.

 SO WHO REALLY OWNS THE UK LOTTERY?